-- Keep your paddling team to 12 people or fewer. - Know the fitness level, preparedness, skills, experience and needs of each paddler. - Know the composition and personality balance of your group and how they fit with each other.
+- Keep your paddling team to a manageable number. - Know the fitness level, preparedness, skills, experience and needs of each paddler. - Know the composition and personality balance of your group and how they fit with each other.

 LEADERSHIP

 - Designate two leaders for the trip-one as a back up. - Agree on the roles and responsibilities of the leaders. - Leaders must have the training, skills, fitness, experience and leadership abilities to handle the trip.